HOW TO PREPARE FOR LONG TERM TRAVEL

 As I mentioned, long-term travel is way different from a short excursion.
 First of all, you will be away from your family and friends for an extended period.
 Not only that, most of the time, you will be alone, which sucks when you get sick or depressed as you have no one but yourself.
 You also need to be comfortable being uncomfortable.
 When you travel long-term, you will most likely stay in hostels, have no privacy, be tired most of the time, and feel stressed from constant planning and moving.
 Nevertheless, these are hurdles that are easy to overcome, and I assure you, the reward that you will get in the end is priceless.

 SAVE MORE THAN WHAT YOU ANTICIPATED

 Even if you think you have enough budget when you hit the road, I still urge you to save more money.
 It is never a bad idea to have extra dough – you never know what will happen!
-Besides, you will not want to return to your country of origin poor and penniless, please don’t do that to yourself!
+Besides, you will not want to return to your country of origin poor and destitute, please don’t do that to yourself!

 GET A US VISA

 It is essential for us citizens of 3rd world countries who need a visa to travel to many places.
 Some countries accept the US visa as a substitute for their visa, so you can broaden the places you can visit with this in your passport.
 I used my US visa to tour around Central America and Mexico visa-free.
 For a list of countries accepting the US visa, please refer to this link.